 As you are challenged with the increasing levels of psychological, physical, and biological stress, the internal metronome that determines the quality and state of your breathing and health may be set at faster and faster speeds.
-You may have the feeling that your life has become like that of a hamster–endlessy running on a little wheel, with no way to stop an get off.
-You say you feel “stressed out” or “burned out”, and the tension and anxiety that accompanies that all-too-familiar state of over-load seems to be undermining your genuine desire to take care of yourself.
-You may remember a time when you were full of energy, and wonder where that time whent and how you can recover it.
-In looking for a solution it is wasy to get caught up in details, in theories, and in complicated strategies, for we very seldom explore the easiest and most fundamental concepts.
+You may have the feeling that your life has become like that of a hamster–endlessly running on a little wheel, with no way to stop and get off.
+You say you feel “stressed out” or “burned out,” and the tension and anxiety that accompanies that all-too-familiar state of overload seems to be undermining your genuine desire to take care of yourself.
+You may remember a time when you were full of energy and wonder where that time went and how you can recover it.
+In looking for a solution, it is easy to get caught up in details, in theories, and in complicated strategies, for we very seldom explore the easiest and most fundamental concepts.

 –Donna Farhi, The Breathing Book

 Conscious Breath through Pranayama